DictionDiary/DictionDiary/README.md

 **Optional Nice-to-have Stories**

-- [ ] User can see list of previous words
+- [X ] User can see list of previous words

 ### 2. Screen Archetypes